Lionel Messi: Ernesto Valverde in awe following Argentine's latest showing | Goal.com

 Messi's display left Valverde struggling to find the right words, the 31-year-old having become the first player in Europe's top-five leagues this season to reach double figures for goals and assists.

-"I don't know how to qualify him.
+"I don't know how to label him.
 I don't know how to answer the most repeated question," he said.

 "He's the one who makes us play, who gives us amazing goals ... we just have to enjoy him."